krishnakadiyala/NPAcourse/labs/Lab_15_Getting_Started_with_Loops.md

-## Lab 15 - Getting Started with For Loops
+# Lab 15 - Getting Started with For Loops

-This lab walks you through an introduction of using for loops iterating over a list of strings, a dictionaries, and finally, a list of dictionaries.
+This lab walks you through an introduction of using for loops to iterate over a list of strings, a dictionaries, and finally, a list of dictionaries.

 ### Task 1 - Printing in a For Loop